ᐅ Menopause (HRT) Initiation Service

 How long can I be on treatment for?

 There’s no fixed time limit for HRT.
 You can continue treatment for as long as the benefits outweigh any risks.
 Many people stay on HRT for several years, and some continue long-term if it effectively manages symptoms and improves quality of life.
-Your clinician will review your treatment regularly to reassess your needs and ensure it remains appropriate

 What happens after my initial 3 months?

 After three months, you’ll have a review to discuss how the treatment is working for you.
 This is the point where symptoms, improvements, and any side-effects are assessed.
 Your clinician may adjust the dose, change the type of HRT or switch brand if needed.
-Once your treatment is settled and working well, reviews usually take place once a year.
+These ongoing check-ins help ensure your HRT remains beneficial and safe and that any new concerns or changes to your health are properly managed.
+You can be reviewed earlier if issues arise before the assessment.

 What risk does my treatment carry?
 Am I more at risk of developing certain cancers?